radish-es/casebook-property/content/admin/syllabus.md

 All materials for this course are available online at [www.opensourcelaw.ca](www.opensourcelaw.ca) The materials are free to access; you do not need to purchase a casebook or other materials for the course.

 Required readings for the course are assigned on a weekly basis — please consult the [Course Schedule]({{< ref "admin/schedule" >}}).
+Because of the casebook's unique format, you will only see new material (along with links to existing material) after that new material is assigned.

 Online versions of the weekly readings, posted on the course website, may contain interactive elements (instructional notes, podcasts, screencasts, quizzes, etc), so please aim to read these materials on your computer or tablet when possible.
 If you have any accessibility concerns about this format please don't hesitate to contact me. <!--However, I realize that this format may not suit everyone for all purposes.
 Each assigned reading is also available on the website in multiple formats (Rich Text, Microsoft Word, Adobe PDF) for you to download, to markup, to add your own notes, and/or to use to make your own summaries.-->

 The course materials have been created and published under an open license (except where otherwise noted).
-This means that the materials are available to anyone to access, copy, redistribute, remix, and build upon under the [Creative Commons BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This means that the materials are available to anyone to access, copy, redistribute, remix, and build upon for non-commercial purposes under the [Creative Commons BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 <!-- ### Class Slides